awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## InitSDK\(\)<a name="integration-server-sdk-cpp-ref-initsdk"></a>

-Initializes the Amazon GameLift SDK\.
-This method should be called on launch, before any other Amazon GameLift\-related initialization occurs\.
+Initializes the GameLift SDK\.
+This method should be called on launch, before any other GameLift\-related initialization occurs\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-initsdk-syntax"></a>